-But no matter how well translated, all translations done by a speaker for whom English is a second or third language should have the translation proof-read by a native English speaker.
+No matter how well translated, all translations done by a speaker for whom English is a second or third language should have the translation proof-read by a native English speaker.
 If a company is selling printers into the US, the translation needs to be fully and completely comparable to spoken English, not literal English.

-86. What kind of cut-away drawings or other drawings exist that show the various parts of the printer?
+75. What kind of cut-away drawings or other drawings exist that show the various parts of the printer?

-There are no cut-away drawings or exploded views to show details; only photos with arrows to point out the features.
 The best exploded views of any product in the world are those by Canon camera.

-87. How hard, or easy, are the manuals to obtain BEFORE you buy the printer?
+76. How hard, or easy, are the manuals to obtain BEFORE you buy the printer?

-The manuals were provided to FLAAR as soon as we requested them.
-Some other printer manufacturers hide their manuals because they don't want anyone to see them.
+Some printer manufacturers hide their manuals because they don't want anyone to see them.
 Yet MacDermid ColorSpan offered their manuals openly on-line (on their web site).
+So the policy varies by manufacturer.
+We do a full report only on those printers where the manual is available to us.